 I could never connect or find the language to explain myself.
 I had spent years with this, torturing myself.
 I spent decades trying to shove my problems through some kind of moment of instant gratification or phase or trick.
-Yet, no matter what I tried and or how I tried to make sense of my life (or myself,) I found that my ideas are part of what kept me somewhat crippled.
-And dare I say this word and it’s a shame I say this word – but still, I thought there was something wrong with me; that there was something unfitting about me and try as I might, there would always be something different or otherwise defective.
+Yet, no matter what I tried and or how I tried to make sense of my life (or myself), I found that my ideas are part of what kept me somewhat crippled.
+Dare I say this word and it’s a shame I say this word – but still, I thought there was something wrong with me; that there was something unfitting about me and, try as I might, there would always be something different or otherwise defective.

 I had to break down and understand my thinking.
 Or better yet, I had to find ways to reframe my thinking.

-I began my journals with the primary notion that whether I am read or not; and whether people like me, hate me, agree or disagree, I chose my writing as an option to find my voice.
-And again, this had nothing to do with anyone’s response – least of all the critic’s.
+I began my journals with the primary notion that whether I am read or not and whether people like me, hate me, agree or disagree, I chose my writing as an option to find my voice.
+Again, this had nothing to do with anyone’s response – least of all the critics.